tsunami416604/azure-docs.hu-hu/articles/expressroute/expressroute-howto-move-arm.md

 ## <a name="move-an-expressroute-circuit"></a>ExpressRoute-Kapcsolatcsoportok áthelyezése

-### <a name="step-1-gather-circuit-details-from-the-classic-deployment-model"></a>1. lépés: Kapcsolat részleteinek gyűjtsön a klasszikus üzemi modellben
+### <a name="step-1-gather-circuit-details-from-the-classic-deployment-model"></a>1. lépés: A klasszikus üzemi modellből gyűjtse össze a kapcsolatcsoport részletei

 Jelentkezzen be a klasszikus Azure-környezet, és a kulcs összegyűjtése.